flemingsyaifullah/testapp/README.md

 And <b>Not modify</b> Car and CarManufacturer classes because they are root classes.
 But you can create inheritance class from them.</br>

 You should use Entity Framework for query.<br/>
-Or in case you are not familiar with Entity Framework you can rewrite the query using another ORM (eg. Dapper) or Stored Procedure
+In case you are not familiar with Entity Framework you can rewrite the query using another ORM (eg. Dapper) or Stored Procedure

 Please also update data at db_script.sql as necessary for our testing.<br/>
 Once completed, please give us your link (Dropbox etc) to download the test result